sylveon2064/CruX_Project_1/README.md

       In this way, you can view all the data stored for one particular Site Name.

- iv) Copying the Password -
+iii) Copying the Password -

                            (1)Run the file pm.py in terminal